The ‘Post-War Generation’ denotes people one or two of whose parents was/were traumatized during the Second World War.

 Concise care programme Post-war Generation

-Foundation Centrum ’45 treats people on the basis of care programmes.
+ARQ Centrum’45 treats people on the basis of care programmes.
 Among other things, these programmes define extensively the general features of a specific target group, the (possible) nature of the psychological complaints and the ways in which treatment goals can be achieved.
 With every target group you will find a concise version of the care programme.

 More information is to be found in the brochure Victimized parents victimized children